cooperative-computing-lab/cctools/docs/chirp/index.md

 server will not be able to steal the space.
 Such allocations may also be subdivided by using ` mkalloc` to create sub-directories.

+!!! note
-Note: Users employing Parrot can also use the `parrot_mkalloc` and `parrot_lsalloc` commands in ordinary scripts to achieve the same effect.
+    Users employing Parrot can also use the `parrot_mkalloc` and `parrot_lsalloc` commands in ordinary scripts to achieve the same effect.

 To examine an allocation, use the `lsalloc` command.

 To destroy an allocation, simply delete the corresponding directory.

-## Advanced Topic: Ticket Authentication⇗
+### Ticket Authentication

 Often a user will want to access a Chirp server storing files for cluster computing jobs but will have difficulty accessing it securely without